The Corporate Governance Review: Ireland

 Listed companies are not required to comply with the Regulations, as they are subject to disclosure requirements that are consistent with this law.

-In July 2017, EU Directive 2014/95/EU on disclosure of non-financial and diversity information by certain large undertakings and groups was implemented in Ireland by means of the European Union (Disclosure of non-financial and diversity information by certain large undertakings and groups) Regulations 2017.
+Directive 2014/95/EU on disclosure of non-financial and diversity information by certain large undertakings and groups was implemented in Ireland in July 2017, by means of the European Union (Disclosure of non-financial and diversity information by certain large undertakings and groups) Regulations 2017.

-The Directive amended the Fourth and Seventh Accounting Directives on Annual and Consolidated Accounts11 by including new provisions on the disclosure of non-financial information, and new provisions on boardroom diversity.
+The Directive amended the Fourth and Seventh Accounting Directives on Annual and Consolidated Accounts6 by including new provisions on the disclosure of non-financial information, and new provisions on boardroom diversity.

-- the directors of companies that are categorised as public interest entities and large, and that have more than 500 employees, and companies that are ineligible entities (companies that do not qualify for audit exemptions) must include a statement containing specific non-financial information in the company's directors' report.
-The non-financial statement must include information on environmental, social and employee matters, respect for human rights and bribery and corruption.
-Where a company does not have policies in any of these areas, it must explain why not; and
+- The directors of companies that are categorised as public interest entities and large, and that have more than 500 employees, and companies that are ineligible entities (companies that do not qualify for audit exemptions) must include a statement containing specific non-financial information in the company's directors' report.
+The non-financial statement must include information about environmental, social and employee matters, respect for human rights and bribery and corruption.
+If a company does not have policies in any of these areas, it must explain why not.

-- large traded companies must include a diversity report in their company's corporate governance statement.
+- Large traded companies must include a diversity report in their company's corporate governance statement.
 The report must include a description of the company's diversity policy, and must contain information on the age, gender or educational and professional backgrounds of board members.
-Where a company does not have a diversity policy, it must explain why not.
+If a company does not have a diversity policy, it must explain why not.

-The Regulations came into effect in August 2017 and apply to financial years beginning on or after 1 August 2017.
+The Regulations apply to financial years beginning on or after 1 August 2017.

 There are no specific legal requirements or guidance in Ireland regulating corporate social responsibility.
 However, Irish companies are increasingly aware of corporate social responsibility issues.
 Most public listed companies acknowledge the need for and benefits of providing information to shareholders and the public on corporate social responsibility.

-Recent years have seen a move internationally towards enhanced rights for shareholders.
-A significant development in shareholders rights, and one that Ireland shares with its EU neighbours, is the Shareholders Rights Directive,12 implemented in Ireland by the Shareholders' Rights (Directive 2007/36/EC) Regulations 2009.
+There has been a global move towards enhanced rights for shareholders.
+A significant development in shareholders rights, and one that Ireland shares with its EU neighbours, is the Shareholders Rights Directive,7 implemented in Ireland by the Shareholders' Rights (Directive 2007/36/EC) Regulations 2009.

-An amending Directive, (EU) 2017/828 amending Directive 2007/36/EC, which introduces new provisions in the Shareholder Rights Directive aimed at improving engagement with shareholders, was agreed in May 2017.
-The basic provisions of the Directive must be implemented into domestic law in Member States by 10 June 2019.
-Among the provisions of note are the right for companies to be able to identify their shareholders, the transmission of information between companies and shareholders, and provisions relating to remuneration policies of directors.
-These new provisions substantially reflect current practice in the Irish market, such practice having developed as a result of Irish listed companies that are also listed on the London Stock Exchange opting to comply with the position in the UK on a number of these issues.
+Among the provisions of note are the right for companies to be able to identify their shareholders, the transmission of information between companies and shareholders, and provisions concerning remuneration policies of directors.
+These provisions substantially reflect current practice in the Irish market, which has been developed as a result of Irish listed companies that are also listed on the London Stock Exchange opting to comply with the position in the United Kingdom on a number of these issues.

 i Shareholder rights and powers